tidymodels/themis/cran-comments.md

 ## Release Summary

-This is the 4th CRAN release of themis.
-Includes a couple of bug fixes.
+This is the 5th CRAN release of themis.
+Exporting a couple of new methods that was previously internal.

 ## Test environments
-* local R installation, R 4.0.2
+* local R installation, R 4.1.0
-* ubuntu 16.04 (on travis-ci), R 4.0.2
+* ubuntu 16.04 (on travis-ci), R 4.1.0
 * win-builder (devel)

 ## R CMD check results